evolvedmicrobe/BWA-Sharp/README.md

  with BWA-MEM. [arXiv:1303.3997v2][3] [q-bio.GN]. (if you use the BWA-MEM algorithm or the **fastmap** command, or want to cite the whole BWA package)

-Please note that the last reference is a preprint hosted at [arXiv.org][4].
-I do not have plan to submit it to a peer-reviewed journal in the near future.
+Please note that the last reference is for bwa mem and is a preprint hosted at [arXiv.org][4].

 [1]: http://www.ncbi.nlm.nih.gov/pubmed/19451168
 [2]: http://www.ncbi.nlm.nih.gov/pubmed/20080505